MoaidHathot/Shubbak/README.md

 Shubbak (شبّاك, *"window"*) arranges your windows for you so you can stop dragging them around.
-It's keyboard-driven, it animates, and it ships with everything you need in the box, no second app to install before your desktop looks like a desktop.
+It's keyboard-driven, it animates, and it ships with everything you need in the box, No second app to install before your desktop looks like your own.

 ## Demos

-Videos are on the way — I'm recording them now and they'll land here shortly: tiling and layouts, the animation engine at full speed, Taj, and Dalil.
+Videos are on the way, I'm recording them now and they'll land here shortly: tiling and layouts, the animation engine at full speed, Taj, and Dalil.

 <!--